dummy4binary/BFTrainer/README.md

 # BFTrainer
-This is a temporary repository to host source for paper: BFTrainer: Low-Cost Training of Neural Networks on Unfillable Supercomputer Nodes which is currently under double-blind review.
+This is a temporary repository to host source for paper: `CCGRID 2023 submission 2834` which is currently under double-blind review.
 This repo will be moved to our orginization account once review is done.

 ![Software Arch](data/BFTrainer-arch.png)